nasa-gibs/worldview/DEVELOP.md

 A ``.conf`` file will be placed in the ``dist`` directory.
 As root, copy this file to the Apache configuration directory:

-* Max OS X: /private/etc/apache2/other
+* Mac OS X: /private/etc/apache2/other
 * RHEL/CentOS: /etc/httpd/conf.d

 Restart Apache: